-Rather than calculate elasticities of substitution and complementarity from a cost function, which is common in the literature (e.g., Athanasios, Ray, & Miller, 1990; Berndt & Wood, 1975; Michaelides, Tsionas, Vouldis, & Konstantakis, 2015), we calculate these elasticities from an input distance function (IDF).
+Rather than calculate elasticities of substitution and complementarity from a cost function, which is common in the literature (e.g., Berndt and Wood, 1975, Athanasios et al., 1990, and Michaelides et al., 2015), we calculate these elasticities from an input distance function (IDF).
 In contrast to the multiple input and single output production function, the IDF technology is in terms of multiple inputs being used to produce multiple outputs.
-To analyse changes in deposit type substitution/complementarity, we must estimate an IDF because although our data set for U.S. banks is extremely rich, input price data is not available for all the deposit types in Figure 1 for a cost function analysis.
+To analyze changes in deposit type substitution/complementarity, we must estimate an IDF because although our data set for U.S. banks is extremely rich, input price data is not available for all the deposit types in figure 1 for a cost function analysis.
 Directly from a fitted IDF therefore we obtain primal elasticities of complementarity, which measure the degree of substitutability/complementarity between the quantities of a pair of inputs.
 Having estimated an IDF and without the need to estimate its dual cost function, by drawing on this duality and following some simple rearranging we obtain dual elasticities of substitution, which measure the degree of price substitutability/complementarity between a pair of inputs.
 In other words, dual elasticities of substitution that we would obtain directly from a cost function are obtained indirectly from an IDF.
-Additionally, as the rate of interest on a deposit type is taken to be the price paid by a bank to attract deposits, by obtaining dual elasticities of substitution indirectly from an IDF we circumvent the non-standard case of non-interest-bearing deposits whose price is zero, which from panel C of Figure 1 we can see is a nonnegligible deposit category.
+Additionally, as the rate of interest on a deposit type is taken to be the price paid by a bank to attract deposits, by obtaining dual elasticities of substitution indirectly from an IDF we circumvent the non-standard case of non-interest bearing deposits whose price is zero, which from panel C of figure 1 we can see is a non-negligible deposit category.

 Our paper makes three diverse contributions.
 The first involves extending the study by Stern (2010), who derives the shadow elasticity of complementarity and shows how to calculate it from a fitted IDF.
-In contrast, instead of estimating a single elasticity of substitution/ complementarity from an IDF, to foster comparisons we demonstrate how to compute a wider range of elasticities, which are a mix of symmetric and asymmetric elasticities.
-Our analysis also reaffirms the importance of the long-established theoretical literature on elasticities of substitution and complementarity for applications to contemporary issues in banking and other areas.
-We compute the following six elasticities of substitution and complementarity, which we present and discuss in detail in due course: (a) Antonelli elasticity of complementarity (AEC); (b) Allen-Uzawa elasticity of substitution (AES); Morishima elasticity of substitution

-- (d) Morishima elasticity of complementarity (MEC);

-(e) shadow elasticity of substitution (SES); and (f) shadow elasticity of complementarity (SEC), where the extant literature focuses on calculating only the SEC from an IDF.
+In contrast, instead of estimating a single elasticity of substitution/complementarity from an IDF, to foster comparisons we demonstrate how to compute a wider range of elasticities, which are a mix of symmetric and asymmetric elasticities.2 Our analysis also reaffirms the importance of the long-established theoretical literature on elasticities of substitution and complementarity for applications to contemporary issues in banking and other areas.
+We compute the following six elasticities of substitution and complementarity, which we present and discuss in detail in due course: (i) Antonelli elasticity of complementarity (AEC); (ii) Allen-Uzawa elasticity of substitution (AES); (iii) Morishima elasticity of substitution (MES); (iv) Morishima elasticity of complementarity (MEC); (v) shadow elasticity of substitution (SES); and (vi) shadow elasticity of complementarity (SEC), where the extant literature focuses on calculating only the SEC from an IDF.
 To calculate these six elasticities we adopt a schematic approach that is based on the AEC because from the AEC we obtain the AES, MEC and SEC, and from the AES we calculate the SES and the MES.